This blog is an update for our January 27, 2016 blog post “Preparing a Medical Records Summary for Attorney Review”.

 - Definition of medical terms can be included in a medical summary for quick reference.

-Medical record summaries created by legal nurse consultants hired by attorneys are more authoritative and comprehensive because they include an analysis of the medical/legal issues.
+Medical record summaries created by legal nurse consultants in a medical record review company hired by attorneys are more authoritative and comprehensive because they include an analysis of the medical/legal issues.
 This is helpful for attorneys because it assists them in understanding more of the medicine and how the medicine affects the legal issues involved in the case.
 Let us consider some other significant aspects of medical summaries that a legal nurse consultant would provide.

 - An introduction is an important part of the summary, and will provide an overview of the case, highlighting key facts.
 Each set of medical records reviewed will be identified.